makrai/notes/swadesh55.md

 * cut, pull, dig, squeeze
   * it is frequently hard to match them in given languages, and
   * they belong to a distinctly lower level of stability
-* also interlingually ambiguous and unstable object words.
-Even body parts include such terms as leg, back, guts, whose reference is fairly inclusive and shades with one and two but drops the others.  that of other words.
-The leg includes the foot, ankle, calf, shin, knee, thigh.
-Many languages have a single word for foot and leg.
-Others make a distinction between the lower and upper
+* also interlingually ambiguous and unstable [phys] object words
+  * Even body parts include such terms as leg, back, guts, whose reference is fairly inclusive and shades with one and two but drops the others.  that of other words
+  * The leg includes the foot, ankle, calf, shin, knee, thigh
+  * Many languages have a single word for foot and leg
+  * Others make a distinction between the lower and upper

 ## 4.5.
 Potential duplication